1234567shubu/Telecom-Customer-Churn/README.md

 Overall, this project provides a comprehensive analysis of customer churn in the telecommunications industry, helping the company make data-driven decisions to improve customer retention and increase revenue.

-Technologies used: Power BI, SQL Server, Excel
+Technologies used: Power BI, Excel